12: Just Another Body

 Before any of that, though, J needed her morsel back.
 Focus.
 What had she seen in the catacombs?
 What part of it had been necessary?
 Certainly the altar had to be toaster nonsense.
 This wasn’t magic.

 She’d seen inside the sacrifice, and seen how the organic forms twisted and twitched around the struts.
-All that offered was a correlation – did biological influence cause revival, or did drones all come back bleeding?
+All that offered was a correlation – did biological influence cause revival, or did drones always come back bleeding?
 If she cut open Doll, would she find more than mere machinery in her?

 If she cut open Uzi, what would J see?
 Did she want to find out?
 It was data, but if it wasn’t there, what should J do about that?